Murthy1719/Anomaly_detection_using_Time_series_Analysis/README.md

 In this project, we try to detect anomalies at a particular area using satellite images.
 It is mainly done using the NDVI and NDBI indices.

+I didn't upload any satellite image data because the data is too large to upload in github.

 [Link to Project source code](https://github.com/kareka-gb/Anomaly_detection_using_Time_series_Analysis/blob/master/adisiuml.ipynb)